 PE 235.
-Coaching Techniques in Strength Training and Conditioning, 3 hours, Offered periodically
+Coaching Techniques in Strength Training and Conditioning, 3 hours, Offered periodically learn appropriate foundational methods for rehabilitative practices.

 Course will assist with the necessary skills and knowledge to establish and coach a weight training program at the secondary school level.